 Several years later, Mary followed her heart and founded Black Family and Child Service of Arizona with a goal of improving as many lives as possible.

-Now, after more than three decades, her vision continues.
-In 2018, the agency will become one of the first non-profit behavioral health agencies in Arizona to provide telepsychiatry services for children.
+And her vision continues.
+In 2018, the agency became one of the first non-profit behavioral health agencies in Arizona to provide telepsychiatry services for children.